bouajajais/poetry-init/README.md

     This is equivalent to `poetry init`.

-    The `docker run` command accepts the following environment variables:
-    - `ENV POETRY_VERSION`: The Poetry version to install.
-    - `ENV PYTHONDONTWRITEBYTECODE`: Other argument.
-    - `ENV PYTHONUNBUFFERED`: Other argument.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.